hillevieklow/bartender-rails-app/README.md

 # Bartender

 Welcome to Bartender!
-This Ruby on Rails app allows users to add cocktail recipes to a database, and search for recipes after ingredients.
+This Ruby on Rails app that allows users to add cocktail recipes to a database, and search for recipes after ingredients.

 ## To Run this Program Locally: